ibm-cloud-docs/Registry/container-registry-cli.md

 Creating a namespace in a resource group enables you to configure access to resources within the namespace at the [resource group](/docs/account?topic=account-rgs) level.
 However, you can still set permissions for the namespace at the account level or in the namespace itself.

-Namespaces created in version 0.1.485 of the {{site.data.keyword.registryshort_notm}} CLI or later, or in the GUI on or after 29 July 2020 are created in a resource group.
-Namespaces created in version 0.1.484 of the {{site.data.keyword.registryshort_notm}} CLI or earlier, or in the GUI before 29 July 2020 are not created in a resource group.
+Namespaces created in version 0.1.485 of the {{site.data.keyword.registryshort_notm}} CLI or later, or in the {{site.data.keyword.cloud_notm}} console on or after 29 July 2020 are created in a resource group.
+Namespaces created in version 0.1.484 of the {{site.data.keyword.registryshort_notm}} CLI or earlier, or in the {{site.data.keyword.cloud_notm}} console before 29 July 2020 are not created in a resource group.
 If you want to assign a namespace to a resource group, see [`ibmcloud cr namespace-assign`](#ic_cr_namespace_assign).
 {: tip}

 ```